GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

     import gsiberror as gb
     ```

 The following python modules are optional and can be loaded in case the user wants to plot the matrix records.
-The module `cartopy` is loaded to plot the coastlines for the records related to the `sst`(sea surface temperature) only, since the remainder of the records are latitude dependent.
+The module `cartopy` is loaded to plot the coastlines for the records related to `sst` (sea surface temperature) only, since the remainder of the records are latitude-dependent.

 === "Command"